estruyf/blog-content/content/posts/2023-05-05-saying-goodbye-to-rapid---a-reflection-on-building-a-successful-vs-code-extension.md

 ---
-title: Saying Goodbye to Rapid
+title: "Saying Goodbye to Rapid"
-longTitle: Saying Goodbye to Rapid - A Reflection on Building a Successful VS Code Extension
+longTitle: "Saying Goodbye to Rapid - A Reflection on Building a Successful VS Code Extension"
 customField: ""
-slug: /goodbye-rapid-reflection-building-successful-code-extension/
+slug: "/goodbye-rapid-reflection-building-successful-code-extension/"
-description: This blog post reflects on the author's experience at Rapid and building a successful VS Code extension.
-It's a heartfelt goodbye and a reminder to keep smiling
+description: "This blog post reflects on the author's experience at Rapid and building a successful VS Code extension.
+It's a heartfelt goodbye and a reminder to keep smiling"
-date: 2023-05-05T13:46:01.806Z
+date: "2023-05-05T13:46:01.806Z"
-lastmod: 2023-05-05T13:46:01.806Z
+lastmod: "2023-05-05T13:46:01.806Z"
-preview: /social/032ffd60-82a8-4562-be81-6d7ff154c79d.png
+preview: "/social/ca6ab350-5baf-4457-bcf9-273d32efdeb3.png"
 draft: false
 comments: true
 tags:
-  - Career
+  - "Career"
-type: post
+type: "post"
 ---

 It's with a heavy heart that I need to say farewell to Rapid.
 In this company, I had the opportunity to work and build a Visual Studio Code extension that quickly gained popularity among developers.
 Today Rapid decided to lay off even more people.
 This time, I was one of them.